 Burglary of a vehicle is generally charged as a Class A misdemeanor.
 However, although it’s considered a "lesser" offense, that does not mean being accused of it isn't serious.
-In Texas, a conviction for a Class A misdemeanor could result in confinement in jail for up to 1 year and/or a maximum fine of $4,000.
+In Texas, a conviction for a Class A misdemeanor could result in:

 The penalties for this offense also increase when the vehicle burglarized was carrying prescription drugs and the reason it was broken into was to steal them.
 In that instance, the offense becomes a third-degree felony, which carries a prison sentence of up to 10 years.

 Whereas burglary of a vehicle is, at minimum, charged as a misdemeanor, burglary of a home is charged as a second-degree felony.
 A conviction could result in up to 20 years in prison.
 Additionally, a fine of up to $10,000 may be assessed.